lijie-jiang/vxworks7-layer-for-boost/README.md

 ***vsbDir*/3pp/BOOST/boost_1_59_0/bin.v2/libs/*library_name***.

 ### Testing with build_run_tests.sh
-As an alterntive to running the Boost test harness within the VxWorks VSB build, a bash shell script is generated by the build that can be invoked independently once the Boost layer is built.
+As an alterntive to running the Boost test harness within the VxWorks VSB build, a bash shell script **build_run_tests.sh** is generated by the build that can be invoked independently once the Boost layer is built.
 For example:
 ```
 $ wrtool prj vsb create –bsp simVSB vxsim_linux